Italy - Factors to watch on Sept. 30

 AC MILAN (unlisted), LVMH

-Both U.S. fund Eliott Mangement and the Arnault family, which controls the French luxury group LVMH, on Saturday denied reports of a possible sale of the Milan-based soccer team.
-Earlier on Saturday daily La Repubblica had said that Eliott, which currently controls AC Milan, was in talks with LVMH Chief Executive Bernard Arnault to sell the Serie A club, for 960 million euros.
+Both U.S. fund Elliott Management and the Arnault family, which controls the French luxury group LVMH, on Saturday denied reports of a possible sale of the Milan-based soccer team.
+Earlier on Saturday daily la Repubblica had said that Elliott, which currently controls AC Milan, was in talks with LVMH Chief Executive Bernard Arnault to sell the Serie A club for 960 million euros.

 BIO-ON